 |Minimum horse age when cover starts||30 days|

-Horses can be one of the most expensive animals to buy and keep, so it pays to find the best horse insurance policy that covers you and them if anything goes wrong and can help protect you against potentially large bills.
+Horses and ponies are some of the most expensive animals to buy and keep.
+The best horse insurance policy covers them if anything goes wrong and can help protect you against potentially large bills.

 The best horse insurance policies cover the same things as any pet insurance policy, including:

-Most basic horse insurance policies do not include vet fees cover as standard, so make sure this is included if you want to be protected against the cost of treatment.
-Add-ons will likely increase your premiums, but it is important to buy the best horse insurance for you.
+Most basic horse insurance policies don’t include vet fees cover as standard, so make sure medical bills are included if you want to be protected against the cost of treatment.

-Death or personal accident: This can pay out if you, or any other rider of your horse, dies or suffers loss of sight, loss of limb or disability following a riding accident.
+Death or personal accident: pays out if you, or any other rider of your horse, dies or suffers loss of sight, loss of limb or disability following a riding accident

-Permanent loss of use: If your horse is ill or has an accident which means you can no longer ride them, you policy can pay up to the sum insured.
+Permanent loss of use: if your horse falls ill or has an accident that means you can no longer ride it, your policy pays up to the sum insured.
 This is usually the purchase price or current market value of your horse up to a set limit; for example, £10,000

-Stable cover: If a stable you own is damaged or destroyed by fire you can claim to cover the cost of stabling your horse somewhere else.
+Stable cover: if a stable you own is damaged or destroyed by fire you can claim the cost of stabling your horse somewhere else

-Saddlery and tack: If your saddle or any riding tack like harnesses or bridles are accidentally damaged, lost or stolen you can claim to cover the cost of replacements.
+Saddlery and tack: If your riding equipment is accidentally damaged, lost or stolen you can claim the cost of replacements

-Group one: This includes activities like hacking, gymkhanas, show jumping, dressage, showing and riding club events.
+Group one: includes activities like hacking, gymkhanas, show jumping, dressage, showing and riding club events.

-Group two: This includes all the activities listed in group one and hunting, eventing, polo, long distance riding, cross country, horse ball, polocrosse and vaulting.
+Group two: includes all the activities listed in group one along with hunting, eventing, polo, long-distance riding, cross country, horse ball, polocrosse and vaulting.

-Yes, but some insures can only cover horses up to 15 years old.
-The horse insurance comparison above shows what age each insurer can cover.
+Yes, but some insurers only cover horses up to 15 years old.
+Our horse insurance comparison shows the maximum age covered by each insurer.

-No, you do not usually have to insure your horse, unless it is used commercially for example in a riding school.
+No, you don’t normally need to insure your horse unless it’s used commercially, for example in a riding school.

-Yes, you will need to pay the first part of most claims you make.
-This is usually around £75, but can be higher depending on what you are claiming for.
+Yes, you need to pay the first part of most claims you make.
+This is usually around £75 but can be higher depending on what you claim for.

 Even If your pet has suffered an illness, you can still find a pet insurance policy to cover them.
 Here is what cover you can get for your pet's conditions and how to find it.Read More